huseyindeniz/oar.apigateways.web/README.md

-# oar.apigateways.web
-Web API Gateway - Submodule of openAccessOnContainers
+# Open Access On Containers - API Gateways - Web

+This project is the submodule of the root project called openAccessOnContainers.

+The root project is located at https://github.com/huseyindeniz/openAccessOnContainers